openeuler-mirror/euler-copilot-shell/README.md

 Once the application is running, you can enter commands directly into the input field.
 If a command is invalid or cannot be executed, the application will provide suggestions based on your input.

-## Big Model Integration
+## LLM Service Integration

-The application utilizes a third-party big model to enhance user experience by providing command suggestions.
-The integration is handled in the `big_model.py` file, which communicates with the big model API to retrieve suggestions based on user input.
+The application utilizes a third-party LLM to enhance user experience by providing command suggestions.
+The integration is handled in the `backend/openai.py` file, which communicates with the OpenAI-compatible API to retrieve suggestions based on user input.

 ## Contributing